 Impact of the pupil premium spending

-Results for 2018 show that 75% of our PP students gained the threshold of 4+ in Maths and English up from 2017 (compared to 76% across the whole college population) and their attainment 8 (grades achieved across 8 core subjects) was 55 up from 50 in 2017 (in line with the whole school of 56).
+Results for 2019 show that 70% of our PP students gained the threshold of 4+ in maths and English (compared to 74% across the whole college population).
+DfE data published in February 2020 shows attainment 8 (grades achieved across eight core subjects) for PP students was 46.2 compared to 51.6 across the whole school.
 This is significantly above national average figures and the college has continued to narrow the gap on progress scores for PP students in school.
-Progress 8 for all students is +0.4 and for PP students it is +0.2, the gap is 0.2 compared to 0.24 in 2017.
-The funding has reduced the gap and PP students achieve better at Norbury Manor than all students do nationally.
+Progress 8 for all students is +0.66 and for PP students it is +0.32; PP students achieve significantly better at Norbury Manor than all students and non-PP students do nationally.

 For detailed information see our Pupil Premium Strategy.